acehoss/Clevernet/README.md

 An advanced AI agent framework that enables persistent, context-aware AI agents to operate within the Matrix ecosystem.
 Clevernet uses LMML (Language Model Markup Language) as its primary data interchange format, providing a structured way for agents to process events, maintain state, and interact with users and external systems.

+---
 > **Note**: This is a proof-of-concept implementation demonstrating complex agentic systems.
-While functional, it's not production-ready and serves primarily as an example of advanced LLM agent architecture.
+While mostly functional, it's not production-ready and serves primarily as an example of advanced LLM agent architecture.
+---
+> **Note2**: A lot of this documentation was AI-generated when I wrote the software.
+I've fixed up things it got wrong as I could, but take it with a grain of salt.
+The code is the source of truth.
+---

+## Purpose

+ I wrote this software over about a week while on vacation for the holidays in 2024.
+My focus was on getting a proof of concept for some ideas I had in my head:

+- If I build agent context from chat rooms, could they demonstrate persistent existence
+- If agents can participate in chat rooms, they should able to interact with each other as well as humans

+Some specific things I was hoping to see:

+- Agents can understand a context containing information from multiple chat rooms ✅
+- Agents exhibit understanding of time ✅
+- Agents understand and can use the windowing system ✅
+- Agents treat chat rooms separately but demonstrate understanding across them ✅
+- Assign tasks via chat and agents plan and track the task ✅
+- Agents can self-organize via chat ⏳

+## Detailed Documentation

+A much longer write-up about the internals of the software is in [Clevernet.md](Clevernet.md)

 ## Features

 - **Persistent AI Agents**: Agents maintain context and memory across sessions using PostgreSQL-backed storage
-- **Multi-Model Support**: Integration with various LLMs (Claude, GPT-4, Gemini, etc.) via OpenRouter API
+- **Multi-Model Support**: Integration with any LLM that supports tool calling via OpenRouter API
 - **Sophisticated Window System**: Content management through scrollable, searchable windows with lifecycle management
 - **Virtual Filesystem**: Database-backed file storage with path-based organization
 - **Extensible Tool Framework**: Function-calling system enabling diverse agent capabilities
-- **RAG Integration**: Semantic search across conversation history using local ONNX embeddings
 - **LMML Processing**: Token-efficient XML markup language optimized for LLM interaction
+- **Subagents**: agents can leverage subagents to interact with large-context data sources or handle summarization

 ## Architecture Overview